-Since point source air emissions are usually equipment-specific, emission factors are seldom used.
-The reason is that pollution control equipment is rarely the same from facility to facility, while globe valves are the same the world over.
-There are two exceptions.
-The first occurs when facilities use emission factors developed by equipment manufacturers for their outlet vents.
+Since point source air emissions are usually equipment-specific, any emission factors used to estimate emissions also need to be equipment-specific.
+Process emission factors can be used estimate point source air emissions, if the emission factor was derived for a process that is similar to the process to which the emission factor is applied.
+Process emission factors estimate total air emissions, then fugitive air emissions are subtracted to estimate point source emissions.
+For example, if an average air emission rate for a plant producing phthalic anhydride is available in pounds released per pound of phthalic anhydride produced, then the total air releases can be calculated.
+If fugitive air emissions are estimated from leak rate emission factors, then they can be subtracted from the total air emissions to yield an estimate of point source air emissions by emission factors.
+EPA's AP-42 manual7 contains a wide variety of process emission factors for many types of manufacturing operations, as does the European Monitoring Evaluation Programme/ European Environment Agency's EMEP/EEA air pollutant emission inventory guidebook8.
+Facilities may also use emission factors developed by equipment manufacturers for their outlet vents.
 These emission factors usually depend on flow rate and chemical loading, so in that sense they are more like efficiencies.
-The second exception is using process emission factors to estimate total air emissions, then subtracting out fugitive air emissions.
-For example, if an average air emission rate for a plant producing phthalic anhydride is available in pounds released per pound of phthalic anhydride produced, then the total air releases can be calculated.
-If fugitive air emissions are estimated from leak rate emission factors, then they can be subtracted from the total air emissions to yield an estimate of point source air emission factors.
-EPA's AP-42 manual contains a wide variety of process emission factors for many types of manufacturing (see References).